 The pharmaceutical industry uses high-purity liquid flow processes in upstream and downstream processing.
-Coriolis meters may be useful in applications such as fluid transfer between skids, batch filling, and feeding of growth media, glucose, and other nutrients into bioreactors.
+Coriolis meters are useful in pharma applications such as fluid transfer between skids, batch filling, and feeding of growth media, glucose, and other nutrients into bioreactors.
 Here we discuss the benefits that Coriolis mass flow meters can provide to various pharmaceutical processes.

 Advantages of Coriolis meters